Football in Malta: Viewership and attendances

 In the latest decades, particularly the 1990s the Maltese leagues have not had high attendances except for particular derby matches or league deciders.
 This has often been attributed to various reasons, including the higher quality of foreign leagues (especially the Italian Serie A and the English Premier League), slow-paced football, low interest, relatively unknown players, lack of professionalism and perceived corruption.
 This has improved since the promotion of Qormi to the top tier, a team which has had a strong following ever since getting promoted.
 A phenomenon also occurred in the lowest tier, where Zejtun Corinthians and Naxxar Lions, two sides from relatively large localities, started to push for promotion from the Maltese Third Division during season 2009-10.
 This ended up in a rivalry between the two teams who boasted stronger squads when compared to the other Third Division teams, thus attracting larger crowds than usual.
 However attendances remain relatively low in numbers.
-It is important to note that very few statistics are available.
+Very few statistics are available.